 One of the first events to kick off the winter season in Colorado, the Parade snakes through downtown from the Civic Centre to Skyline Park and back again on a two mile route.
 It's got everything you want in a holiday parade – floats, marching bands and more, all taking place after dark under the magic of twinkle lights.

-When: December 1st and 2nd.
+When: November 30 - December 1.
 For more information, click here.

 National Western Stock Show